Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsection{The Lithium problem}

-It has long been known (since the early 80’s) that absorption lines in the photospheres of old, metal-poor (Population II) halo stars in the Milky Way's halo indicate $\sim 3.5$ times less primordial abundance of lithium isotope $^7Li$ compared to the prediction of the standard BBN theory \cite{Cyburt:2003fe,Asplund:2005yt,Cyburt:2008kw}.
-The observed value of the lithium abundance\footnote{Usually in the literature the abundance of lithium is expressed by $A(^7Li)=12 +\log_{10} [n(^7Li)/n(H)]$ where $n$ is the number density of atoms and $12$ is the solar hydrogen abundance.} $ ^7Li/H=(1.6\pm 0.3)\times 10^{-10}$ \cite{Zyla:2020zbs} is smaller than the theoretically expected value $^7Li/H=(5.62\pm 0.25)\times 10^{-10}$ \cite{Pitrou:2018cgg} at a level $\sim 5\sigma$.
-This constitutes the lithium problem \cite{Fields:2011zzb}.
-No such problem exists for the observed abundances of other light elements $^2H$ (or $D$), $^3He$, and $^4He$ that are in broad quantitative agreement with BBN predictions + WMAP/Planck cosmic baryon density $\Omega_b$ which is deduced by the CMB \cite{Cyburt:2015mya,Tanabashi:2018oca}.
+It has long been known (since the early 80’s) that absorption lines in the photospheres of old, metal-poor (Population II) halo stars in the Milky Way's halo indicate $\sim 3.5$ times less primordial abundance of lithium isotope $^7Li$ compared to the prediction of the standard BBN theory \citep{Cyburt:2003fe,Asplund:2005yt,Cyburt:2008kw}.
+The observed value of the lithium abundance\footnote{Usually in the literature the abundance of lithium is expressed by $A(^7Li)=12 +\log_{10} [n(^7Li)/n(H)]$ where $n$ is the number density of atoms and $12$ is the solar hydrogen abundance.} $ ^7Li/H=(1.6\pm 0.3)\times 10^{-10}$ \citep{Zyla:2020zbs} is smaller than the theoretically expected value $^7Li/H=(5.62\pm 0.25)\times 10^{-10}$ \citep{Pitrou:2018cgg} at a level $\sim 5\sigma$.
+This constitutes the lithium problem \citep{Fields:2011zzb}.
+No such problem exists for the observed abundances of other light elements $^2H$ (or $D$), $^3He$, and $^4He$ that are in broad quantitative agreement with BBN predictions + WMAP/Planck cosmic baryon density $\Omega_b$ which is deduced by the CMB \citep{Cyburt:2015mya,Tanabashi:2018oca}.

-A number of theoretical or experimental studies in the literature have attempted to address the lithium problem (e.g. \cite{Hammache:2013jdw,Pizzone:2014xrw,Yamazaki:2014fja,Kusakabe:2014moa,Sato:2016len,Goudelis:2015wpa,Hou:2017uap,Coc:2017pxv,Mori:2019cfo,Hayakawa:2020bjr,Ishikawa:2020fbm,Iliadis:2020jtc}).
-For example the analysis of Ref. \cite{Clara:2020efx} shows that the variations in Nature’s fundamental constants on primordial nucleosynthesis provide a possible solution to the lithium problem.
+A number of theoretical or experimental studies in the literature have attempted to address the lithium problem \citep[e.g.][]{Hammache:2013jdw,Pizzone:2014xrw,Yamazaki:2014fja,Kusakabe:2014moa,Poulin:2015woa,Sato:2016len,Goudelis:2015wpa,Salvati:2016jng,Hou:2017uap,Coc:2017pxv,Mori:2019cfo,Hayakawa:2020bjr,Ishikawa:2020fbm,Iliadis:2020jtc}.
+For example the analysis by \citet{Clara:2020efx} shows that the variations in Nature’s fundamental constants on primordial nucleosynthesis provide a possible solution to the lithium problem.
 Specifically, they determined that if the value of the fine-structure constant $\alpha$ at the primordial nucleosynthesis epoch was larger than the present one by ten parts per million of relative variation, the lithium problem could be resolved.